Configuration(Configuration) Management

 - In the Object Creation Popup, enter the object information and click the Confirm button.

-- Secret List page, select the item you want to view detailed information for.
-Secret Details page will be navigated.
+- Select the item you want to view detailed information for on the Secret List page.
+4. Go to the Secret Details page.

-Delete Secret
+Delete secret

-To delete the secret, follow the steps below.
+To delete the secret, follow these steps.